This post will be updated often as I find new ones to review.

 As Nam Sae, our hero goes through a sham marriage with the gangster’s daughter to help her save face as well other good reasons when her groom (also arranged) was a con artist who scammed them for advance money for various things and he stands her up on the wedding day.
 They fall in love, and he tells her he no longer cares if he ever gets his memory back, he is now happy.

-And then, of course, the real wife, because he was married, even if it was only for two or three hours, discovers him, and his father discovers him, and everything goes catty wompus until it’s all better again and he’s back with his Haeundae bride.
+And then, of course, the real wife, because he is married, even if it was only for two or three hours, discovers him, and his father discovers him, and everything goes catty wompus until it’s all better again and he’s back with his Haeundae bride.
 We learn the father son relationship was not so sweet as we thought (there were hints of that already)- as Father mainly is delighted with this son only because of the prestige his son can bring him, and a son married to a former gangster’s daughter is of no use to him at all.
 He adopted him in the first place only because he was so incredibly brilliant.

 And this is the bright red line I cannot cross- the fact that he was married.
 He made a promise, signed a covenant, contractually agreed to be a husband, and he broke that promise.
 I understand how short the marriage was, I understand it was a loveless marriage (on his part anyway, and to some degree on hers, although she wanted to love and be loved), I understand all the reasons why he will really be happier without that wife and with the Haeundae gangster’s daughter instead.
 I understand that I am nitpicking over, essentially, two hours.
-Had they had him leave the bride at the alter before she became a wife, I could have enjoyed the rest of it without that cold, hard rock of objection in my path- the one that kept saying, “But he’s married.”
+Had they had him leave the bride at the alter before she became a wife, I could have enjoyed the rest of it without that cold, hard rock of objection in my path- the one that had bold red letters reading, “But he’s married.”
 Those two hours matter, because they are the difference between married and single.
 So I could not enjoy it, although I told myself all the way through “Just rewrite it in your head so they aren’t married and never were.”

-There were some other little flaws, and bumps in the plot road, but overall, it was just darling, and also brought up lots of issues about what constitutes family, loyalty, and what does an adopted child owe his parents, both biological and adopted, or does he owe them anything?
+There were some other little flaws and bumps in the plot road, but overall, it was just darling, and also brought up lots of issues about what constitutes family, loyalty, and what does an adopted child owe his parents, both biological and adopted, or does he owe them anything?
 And what do they owe him?
 But the big issue for me was the marriage.

 J-Drama: Ando Lloyd: AI Knows Love?
 Androids from the future come to the past to attempt to kill a human female, nobody is sure why, and one Android is there to protect her.
 Futuristic, sometimes gory, shiny martial arts fight scenes and interesting questions about ethics, free will, the line between machine and human, and some very quirky characters.
 I liked this until the final episode, and what mainly put me off it was the language.
-It just got entirely too course and nasty to me, and I am really not as picky as I might be about language.
+It just got entirely too coarse and nasty to me, and I am really not as picky as I might be about language.

 Potato Star-drama.net- zany, quirky, kind of 3rd Rock from the Sun meets Saturday Morning kids programming, but not quite kid friendly.
 I am really amused by the quirkiness, and I love the actors.
 The male lead was the sidekick/dongsaeng character in Flower Boy Next Door.
 The female lead is the actress who played the main girl in Monstar- she’s a very different character here, still adorable and very funny, kind of a goof, but a good natured and hard-working goof.
 I enjoyed this lightweight sit-com, but it’s just too long (ie, too many episodes) and so my interest waned.